GitHub Target

 You can define a GitHub target to be used with GitHub Dynamic Secret.

-Create a GitHub Target from the CLI
+Create a GitHub Target in the CLI

 To create a GitHub target from the CLI, run the following command: